Day 124: The Rooster’s Denouement

 2005 was also a year of exhilarating firsts, each month only piling onto the last in fun and new experience:

-* January – As one of the newest members of Krewe de C.R.A.P.S., I marched in my very first Krewe du Vieux parade.
-2005′s theme “What Would Krewe Du Vieux Do?” was answered by our “We Support The Right To Arm Bears!”
-This was an honor, after two years of watching from the sidelines and marvelling at the New Orleanian capacity for creative, colorful and raucous sociopolitical satire.
-To say that txyankee, my cousin BJV, her boyfriend AF, D and I had a great time that night would be a major understatement.
+* January – As two of the newest members of Krewe de C.R.A.P.S., we marched in the Krewe du Vieux parade.
+2005’s theme “What Would Krewe Du Vieux Do?” was answered by our “We Support The Right To Arm Bears!”
+This was an honor, after two years of watching from the sidelines and marveling at the New Orleanian capacity for creative, colorful and raucous sociopolitical satire.
+To say that txyankee, cousin BJV, her boyfriend AF, D and I had a great time that night would be a major understatement.

 * February – Mardi Gras Madness was only beginning.
 D rode in the Krewe of King Arthur parade, after which my cousin, SDV, flew down from D.C. to see us through to Ash Wednesday.
-SDV, D, and I joined our friends, Louise and Michael, in the St. Ann’s Parade bright and early on Mardi Gras morn.
-It was fun, but walking from the Bywater to the Quarter is quite brutal on a season-wrecked body.
-[Don't you worry none, a remoulade-oozing, fried shrimp po' boy fixed me right up!]
+SDV, D, and I joined our friends, L and M, in the St. Ann’s Parade bright and early on Mardi Gras morn.
+It was fun, but walking from the LGD to the Bywater and then back Uptown is quite brutal on a season-wrecked body.
+[Don’t you worry none, a fried shrimp po’ boy fixed me right up!]

-* March – After I received the asked-for assignment at work, Machelle and I threw ourselves a pirate-themed birthday party, with the best pirate costumes (Dr. Frye as Superstar Swashbuckler and Morgan as Captain Morgan), rum and big messes that can only happen after a pirate-themed birthday party.
+* March – After I received the asked-for assignment at work, a bunch of us threw ourselves a pirate-themed birthday party, with the best pirate costumes and big messes that can only happen after a pirate-themed birthday party.
 It was so much fun, the cops showed up twice.
-[Apparently, members of Sen. Breaux's clan lived next door to Mac, and had a very low tolerance for "kids these days."
-I still blame Ray for inviting his Tulane undergraduate "proteges."]
+[Apparently, members of Sen. Breaux’s clan lived next door, and had a very low tolerance for “kids these days.”
+I still blame Ray for inviting his Tulane undergraduate “proteges.”]

-A month of parties it seems, with more food and friends at a crawfish boil in Bruno’s Gentilly home and, everyone’s favorite, the Irish Channel St. Patrick’s Day parade!
+A month of parties it seems, with more food and friends at a crawfish boil in B’s Gentilly home and, everyone’s favorite, the Irish Channel St. Patrick’s Day parade!

 * April – Mostly spent sleeping in preparation for Jazzfest.
 My very first blogger meetup, with the famous Tilotamma, went beautifully and we are still friends to this day.
 As much as I haven’t recently taken the opportunity to tell her so, I read her work almost daily and love the western sensibility and experience she brings to writing about South India, Chennai in particular.
 Definitely a winner in the East Meets West department!